 - How to configure your domain name to work with your web server.

-As well as looking for a responsive, reputable, and reliable web hosting service provider, make sure that your web hosting solution meets the following requirements:
+As well as searching for a reputable, responsive, and reliable web hosting service provider, make sure that your hosting solution also meets the following requirements:

 - Linux server